akshshar/openbmp-controller/README.md

 **Vagrant:**

 *  Have Vagrant and Virtualbox installed
 *  Make sure you have access to an SL-API enabled IOS-XR vagrant box.
-If you don't have it,contact  <mailto:akshshar@cisco.com>
+If you don't have it get access to the IOS-XR vagrant box
+   (version = 6.1.2) by following this tutorial:  <https://xrdocs.github.io/application-hosting/tutorials/iosxr-vagrant-quickstart>

 **Docker:**